dbaumgarten/yodk/docs/nolol.md

 ```
 out1="Hello.....world"
-out2="Hello.....you"
+out2="Hello_____you"
 ```

 Macros are especially useful when combined with [includes](/nolol?id=including-files).
 You can create a file full of macro-definitions, include it and then use the macros you need for the specific program.

+Macro-definitions can contain insertions for macros (a macro can itself use another macro).
+However, macros can not be used to implement recursion (a macro can not include itself) as this would result in an infinite insertion-loop.

 # Tool support